nightscribe/night-land-website/TO-DO-NEXT.md

 The same for "Narcissus".

-To Do Next: finish proofreading and link-checking "Red Giant's Race".
+To Do Next:
+    Finish proofreading and link-checking "Red Giant's Race".
+    Link check Andrea Bonazzi's Night Wright page and see if there's anything else I can do now.
+I won't be ready to add art gallery links until I finish setting up the galleries.